jimpil/duratom/README.md

          :bucket "my_bucket"
          :key "0"
          :init {:x 1 :y 2})

+;; backed by Redis
+(duratom :redis-db
+         :db-config "any db-spec as understood by carmine" :key-name "my:key"
+         :init {:x 1 :y 2})
 ```

 The initial-value <init> can be a concrete value (as show above), but also a no-arg fn or a delay.
 In any case, it may end up being completely ignored (i.e. if the underlying persistent storage is found to be non-empty).